KarmaPanda/project05/readme.md

 - [x] Complete CSS architecture
 - [x] Adjust margins and layout according to the rule of thirds
 - [x] Adjust pictures according to the rule of thirds
-- [ ] Fix alignment issues with text